 The serious marine pollution problem is beyond the control of the country and requires close cooperation between countries in solving problems related to the marine environment and in construction.
-This is a common related to the marine environment and in construction.
 This is a common international legal framework for the protection of the marine environment.
 Prevention of marine pollution is now an urgent issue that needs to be addressed, not only for the benefit of a country, but also for the entire international community.
 By recognizing the importance of oceans to humans and the increasing pollution of oceans today, countries have and will continue to make greater efforts to protect and maintain the marine environment.

-Therefore, according to the 1982 United Nations Convention on the Law of the Sea, the responsibility for paying for damages, including oil pollution and settlement plans, between polluting countries and organizations should be borne by the person responsible for the marine environment to countries countries.
+Therefore, according to the 1982 United Nations Convention on the Law of the Sea, the responsibility for paying for damages, including oil pollution and settlement plans, between polluting countries and organizations should be home by the person responsible for the marine environment to should be borne by the person responsible for the marine environment to countries.